sbein/BnnTriggerRadfordNeal/README.md

 Trigger efficiency with a BNN
 ------------------------------------------------
-Sam Bein adapated from Harrison Prosper adapted from Radford Neal
+Sam Bein adapated (2017 and 2025) from Harrison Prosper (25-Mar-2014) adapted from Radford Neal
-Created: 25-Mar-2014

 This is a recently re-discovered application for estimating the trigger efficiency with a BNN.
 It requires you to prepare a text file (.dat) with rows for the feature vectors for events that pass the given trigger, and another .dat file for events that faile the trigger.
 The writer produces a cpp function that returns the central value and uncertainty which you can use as a weight/uncertainty in your analysis.